-What is the Internet of Things?
-Everything you need to know about the IoT right now | ZDNet
+What is the IoT?
+Everything you need to know about the Internet of Things right now | ZDNet

 What are the benefits of the Internet of Things for business?

-Occasionally known as the Industrial Internet of Things (IIoT), the benefits of the IoT for business depend on the particular implementation, but the key is that enterprises should have access to more data about their own products and their own internal systems, and a greater ability to make changes as a result.
+Occasionally known as the Industrial IoT, the benefits of the IoT for business depend on the particular implementation, but the key is that enterprises should have access to more data about their own products and their own internal systems, and a greater ability to make changes as a result.

 See also: How SMBs can maximize the benefits of IoT initiatives